fhem/fhem-docker/README.md

     	-e FHEM_GID=6061

+* Change Bluetooth group ID:
+	To set a different GID for the group 'bluetooth' (default is 6001):

+    	-e BLUETOOTH_GID=6001

+* Change GPIO group ID:
+	To set a different GID for the group 'gpio' (default is 6002):

+    	-e GPIO_GID=6002

+* Change I2C group ID:
+	To set a different GID for the group 'i2c' (default is 6003):

+    	-e I2C_GID=6003

 * Change shutdown timeout:
 	To set a different setting for the timer during FHEM shutdown handling, you may add this environment variable: